 3. Guten Abend (Good Evening):

-"Guten Abend" is the perfect greeting as the day transitions into evening, offering a polite and pleasant acknowledgment of the time of day.
+"Guten Abend" is the perfect greeting as the day transitions into the evening, offering a polite and pleasant acknowledgement of the time of day.
 Let's dissect the grammar:

 Examples: